technomancy/bussard/Contributing.md

 Missions are found in the `data/missions` directory.
 You accept them by replying to mail.
 The fields that a mission may have are all documented at the top of `mission.lua`.
-See `data/missions/passenger2` for an example of a complex mission.
 Usually completing a mission sets events, which allows for other missions to come available through new mail.

 The `ship.active_missions` table stores a record about each mission that is